darcynorman.net and Hugo

 - 3D Grapher - an Obsidian plugin to display interactive and useful 3D rendered visualizations of an Obsidian vault.

-- PhotoBlogger - A macOS application for photoblogging with Hugo
+- PhotoBlogger - a macOS application for photoblogging with Hugo

 - Claude Code Log Viewer - for parsing, displaying, and exporting markdown of Claude Code project conversation histories.